skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 Links to helpful resources:

--   Specific Azure doc relevant to this option: [About Azure Route Server supports for ExpressRoute and Azure VPN \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/route-server/expressroute-vpn-support#:~:text=Azure%20Route%20Server%20supports%20not%20only%20third-party%20network,peering%20between%20the%20gateway%20and%20Azure%20Route%20Server.)
+* Specific Azure doc relevant to this option: [About Azure Route Server supports for ExpressRoute and Azure VPN \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/route-server/expressroute-vpn-support#:~:text=Azure%20Route%20Server%20supports%20not%20only%20third-party%20network,peering%20between%20the%20gateway%20and%20Azure%20Route%20Server.)

--   VWAN Hub info
+* VWAN Hub info
     <https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about>

 **Reference Architecture**

 <img src="./Azure/media/image2.png">

-**Setting up a Site-to-Site VPN between Skytap and your Azure VNet Gateway**
+### Setting up a Site-to-Site VPN between Skytap and your Azure VNet Gateway<a name="site2sitevnetgateway"></a>

 Site-to-Site VPNs that connect into Azure virtual network (VNet) Gateways are just like site-to-site VPNs that connect to on-premises